PurpleBooth/git-mit/docs/lints/index.md

 #### Git Manual Style Extended

-The style from the git book, but that doesn't effect using git
+The style from the git book, but that doesn't affect using git

 ##### subject-line-not-capitalized